MetPX/sarracenia/doc/Prog.rst

 The git repository with many plugins available to reference.

-For example, the default settings of on_msg and on_file print log messages for each message and file processed.
+For example, the default settings of on_msg and on_file print report messages for each message and file processed.